Play together, learn together.

 Improvisation is musically speaking for ourselves.
 Many musicians prefer to perform compositions of others, and why not with all the great written music in the world.
 If that’s not enough for you, you can learn to compose for yourself.
 You can compose and notate permanent forms, and you can compose spontaneously, making music in the moment in an exhilarating real-time experience - improvisation.
 In either case, spontaneous or notated, music communicates with people when it makes sense in some way.

 Composing, especially spontaneous composition, can sound like a hard thing to do, but it isn’t.
 Humans are naturally skilled at both being spontaneous and communicating in an understandable, sense-making way.
-With our lifetime of experience it’s easy for our subconscious to leverage these abilities into music-making abilities once we discover some of the ways music and melodies make sense to us.
+With our lifetime of experience it’s easy for our subconscious to leverage these abilities into music-making abilities once we discover a few basic ways music and melodies work.

 Pursuing the knowledge of constructions, concepts, and elements at play in the music, informs and empowers our musicianship.
 Getting fluent in all keys, understanding how various tonalities function, understanding chord symbols, the Circle of Fifths, intervals… It all really helps!
 Developing knowledge of jazz theory, like each of the core areas of study, can be a fascinating, life-long journey.
 The more you understand about the workings of music, the more liberated you are to create your own.